Who am I ?

 Cinematography experience

-We do NOT talk that much about Cinematography on Animated Feature Films.
-That is probably my biggest frustration in the industry.
-On Planet 51, I used to say : “We talk more about air conditioning and specular highlight than lighting.“
+We do NOT talk that much about cinematography for animated feature films.
+This is probably my main frustration in the industry.
+On Planet 51, I used to joke about: “we talk more about air conditioning and specular highlight than lighting.“

-As Alberto Mielgo stated on his website : “However mainstream animation industry is boring.
-EXTREMELY boring. […] We work on solid boring pipelines to produce the same safe, family friendly films to sell Happy Meals and toys at Walmart.”
-Maybe some new producers in the industry will change things… Who knows ?
+As Alberto Mielgo used to state on his website: “however mainstream animation industry is boring.
+EXTREMELY boring. […] We work on solid boring pipelines to produce the same safe, family friendly films to sell Happy Meals and toys at Walmart“.
+However some new producers in the industry may start changing things…

-There is only one project where I have worked with a true cinematographer.
-Actually they were two : Craig and Grant on Lego Batman.
-Therefore I will try to focus on my own experience, what I have seen with my own eyes rather than extrapolate on stuff I do not know or do not understand.
+There is only one project where I have worked with a “real” cinematographer: Grant Freckelton on “Lego Batman“.
+Therefore I will try to focus on my own experience, what I have seen directly with my own eyes.

 What is CG Cinematography ?

 A cinematographer is responsible for the look of a movie.
 In CG, he may be called “Production Designer”, “Lighting Supervisor” or “Art Director” depending on the studio or production.
-He has four main tools available to make his work :
+He has four main tools available to make his work:

-- Lights (direction, intensity, hard/soft…)
+- Light (direction, intensity, hard/soft…)

 - Color (contrast, brightness, saturation, grading, artificial, natural, acid…)

-- Camera (steady, zoom, dolly, lenses, focal length, depth-of-field, long, medium or close-up shot, ratio…)
+- Camera (steady, zoom, dolly, lenses, focal, depth-of-field, long, medium or close-up shot, ratio…)

-It is not rare to have two cinematographers on a movie : one for camera work (layout) and one for lighting (photography).
+It is not rare to have two cinematographers on a movie: one for camera work (layout) and one for lighting (photography).

-The cinematography language is based on context :
+The cinematography language is based on context:

 - The moment (where/when, night/day, interior/exterior, weather…)